Dean W. Colvard: Mississippi State University

 In 1963, alumni and fans combined to show their support for the team in their battle against the "unwritten law".
 The Reflector, Mississippi State's student newspaper, got involved and challenged Colvard's authority.

 "Should a dynamic university be led by a man with the intelligence to make a decision on the merits of the case and the guts to back it up?"
 The Reflector editors wrote.
 "Or, should it be led by a man, who out of fear for his job, would listen to and be persuaded by politicians who are usually trying to create votes?"

-An established alumni took a shot at Colvard, saying, "Are you...under so much of a threat of coercion and intimidation by those for powerful demagogues that you have no choice in the matter?"
+An established alumnus took a shot at Colvard, saying, "Are you...under so much of a threat of coercion and intimidation by those for powerful demagogues that you have no choice in the matter?"

 Bowing to pressure to take a stand, Colvard presented the issue as an administrative affair rather than as an educational matter.
 He told the chairman of the College Board that he was going to allow the Maroons to play in the NCAA championships.

 "It had begun to look as if our first major racial issue might pertain to basketball rather than to admissions.
 Although I knew opinion would be divided and feelings would be intense because of the unwritten law...I thought I had gained sufficient following that, win or lose, I should take decisive action," Colvard later said.

 On March 2, 1963, Colvard announced publicly the acceptance of the invitation to the NCAA tournament.
 He did this fifteen minutes before the team's final game of the season, against rival Ole Miss.